 As there are limited numbers in restaurants, and currently not all are open, it makes sense to book in advance.

-Payment in most places is preferred, and in some places only, by card – contactless is the best choice.
+Payment in most places is preferred by card – contactless is the best choice.

 Menus are not allowed to be re-used, so will either be disposable, or in most cases, via QR code.
 Have a code scanner on your phone, and it will open the menu for you.